 The three most common types of skin cancer are basal cell carcinoma (BCC) , squamous cell carcinoma (SCC), and melanoma.
-The most common cause of skin cancer is over-exposure to ultraviolet radiation from tanning beds and natural sunlight.
-The majority of skin cancer can be prevented by careful sun protection from an early age.
+The most common cause of causes is over-exposure to ultraviolet radiation from tanning beds and natural sunlight.
+The majority of these cancers can be prevented by careful sun protection from an early age.

 Although anyone is at risk of skin cancer, there are individuals who are more likely to develop the condition.
 Here are a few risk factors to be cautious of:

 - Fair Skin